ahmadawais/WP-OOP-Settings-API/README.md

 ## USAGE

+## USAGE For Setting Page
-* Prepare un array of options then instanciate WP_OSA
+* Prepare an array of options then instanciate WP_OSA
 ```php
 $options =
 [